Personnel Today Awards 2017: Award for Managing Change

-As we continue our round-up of the teams shortlisted for the Personnel Today Awards we take a look at those who have achieved excellence in the Award for Managing Change.
+As we continue our round-up of the teams shortlisted for the Personnel Today Awards, we take a look at those who have achieved excellence in the Award for Managing Change.
 The award is sponsored by the Royal College of Nursing.

 BAE Systems

 Global defence, aerospace and security company BAE Systems employs around 83,400 people worldwide.
-During a period of strategic change, the company used LHH Penna to help design a programme to make employees more aware of the redeployment opportunities available to them and increase their opportunities to apply for new roles.
-The programme was based on three key principles; access, support and organisation,
+During a period of strategic change, the company used LHH Penna to design a programme to make employees more aware of the redeployment opportunities and increase their opportunities to apply for new roles.
+The programme was based on three key principles: access, support and organisation.

 An online portal was created that provided a single point of access to all online services, materials and information.
 This included tools and models for CV creation and interview skills, redeployment job opportunities and personal financial and pension information.
 Face-to-face career advice was also offered, including workshops, an onsite career coach and tailored outplacement support programmes.